 How?
 Let’s look at a simple example – eating chips or popcorn.
 Most of us grab a handful and stuff our faces with the crispy goodness, not even chewing properly.
 Now, if you were to look at a video of yourself eating popcorn at the movies, you might be taken aback and cringe.

 Conscious living is pretty much that – watching yourself like a movie, as often as you can.
-The behaviours you don’t like, when you see with your own eyes, will reduce and eventually stop, or transform into something better.
+The behaviors you don’t like, when you see with your own eyes, will reduce and eventually stop or transform into something better.

 The desires you have, the materialism you seek must also be transcended – at your own pace.

 What about marriage – can we transcend our life with a partner by our side?